-- (1) The Commission may issue an authorised meter adjuster with a pair of sealing pliers on payment of the specified fee. - (2) Sealing pliers issued under subregulation (1) remain the property of the Commission.
+- (1) The Commission may issue an authorised meter adjuster with a pair of sealing pliers on payment of the specified fee. - (2) Sealing pliers issued under subregulation (1) remain the property of the Commission. - (3) An authorised meter adjuster must surrender the sealing pliers if requested to do so by the Commission.

-Commission.